-The easiest way to get your body to relax is to due some easy stretching at night.
-Stretching a muscle will release any tensions and allows the muscle to relax.
+The easiest way to get your body to relax is to due to some easy stretching at night.
+Stretching a muscle will release any tension and allows the muscle to relax.
 Stretching has been shown to lower stress hormone levels which will also have positive effects on your mind.

 You should do long static stretches and move in a restful manner so your heart rate doesn’t rise.
 Stretch at least all the large muscle groups of the legs and the upper body.
 You can find stretching instructions here.